 If you have a shared parenting arrangement in place, you will need the other parent’s consent to relocate with the children to a different town, state or country if your relocation will limit the other parent’s time with the children.
 If they don’t agree, you will need to plead your case to the court.

 Shared parenting can work if both parties are willing.
-Talk to Caldwell Family Lawyers on the Gold Coast.
+Talk to Collective Family Lawyers on the Gold Coast.
 By getting the foundations right and ensuring everyone is on the same page, you can work towards a successful co-parenting arrangement.